mo-renike/survey-maker/README.md

 This is  an application that automates the process of generating, sharing, and collecting survey questionnaires.

-Our application is built using React, TypeScript, and Context API to provide a user-friendly interface for creating survey questionnaires and managing responses.
+The application is built using React, TypeScript, and Context API to provide a user-friendly interface for creating survey questionnaires and managing responses.
 Users can create multiple questionnaires, each comprising a customizable number of steps, with each step containing up to 5 questions.

 ## Features